kilim/kilim/README.md

 * test runs the tests using the compile-time weaver, as well as some tests that don't require weaving
 * doc generates sources.jar and javadoc.jar
 * `mvn install:install-file -DpomFile=pom.xml -Dfile=target/kilim.jar -Dsources=target/sources.jar -Djavadoc=target/javadoc.jar`
-* java 8 is the recommended platform, but should build (with ant), run and test under 6, 7 and 9
+* java 8 is the recommended platform, but should build (with ant), run and test under 6, 7, 8, 9 and 10

-## java 7 or 9
+## java 7, java 9 and java 10
 to use with java 7 need to compile with java 7:
   * `JAVA_HOME=path/to/java7 ant clean weave jar`
   * `mvn install:install-file -DpomFile=pom.xml -Dfile=target/kilim.jar -Dclassifier=jdk7`